Amazon post 2Q loss but revenue tops estimates, stock jumps

 But Wall Street was cheered by Amazon’s $121.2 billion in revenue, topping expectations of $119 billion.
 The results came as the company attempts to navigate shifting consumer demand and higher costs, while curtailing the glut of warehouses it acquired during the COVID-19 pandemic.

+On the labor side, Amazon has been able to reduced its headcount through attrition and staffing levels were more in-line with demand, Olsavsky said.
+The company had 1.52 million employees by the end of June, down 6.1% from the first quarter.
+The performance of the broader economy is expected to shape its hiring plans moving forward.

+“I don’t think you’ll see us hiring at the same pace we did over the last year, or in last few years,” Olsavsky said, adding the company will continue to hire targeted positions for profitable units, like its advertising business and AWS.

-The e-commerce and tech giant’s revenue growth landed at a relatively sluggish 7%, the same as the first quarter of this year.
+Despite Wall Street’s celebration, the e-commerce and tech giant’s revenue growth still landed at a relatively sluggish 7%, about the same as the first quarter of this year and its slowest in about two decades.
 It comes as the pandemic-induced consumer reliance on online shopping dies down and Americans are shifting their spending habits away from things like home improvements towards traveling and eating out.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.